-Join Maxim Jago for an in-depth discussion in this video Introducing the Timeline, part of Up and Running with Premiere Elements 9.
+Join Maxim Jago for an in-depth discussion in this video Introducing the Timeline, part of Learning Premiere Elements 9.

 As well as using the scene line to construct your movie you can also use the time line.
 And in fact while you're working on the film it's quite likely that you're going to toggle between the two modes for this panel.
 Let's have a quick look at the controls.
 First of all you'll notice at the top right here, I can zoom in and out in a way that I just can't really do with the scene line because there's no reason to.
 The scene line is just a series of one frame representations of my whole clips.
 Over in the timeline, I've got a duration displayed from left to right along the top of the Window.

 And this is the time code that we saw earlier in the Monitor panel.
 It's the same thing.
 Here I've got hours, minutes, seconds in frames.
 And as time moves from left to right, those numbers increase.
 And the benefit of that is that I can now see the duration of my clips, based on how much time they take up in the timeline panel.
 I can also move clips in time.
 So If I click and drag, I can maybe leave a gap to put something into later.
 Or maybe I just want some empty space for a little while for, for my audience to think about what they've just seen.